pjeby/to-use/README.md

 #### `.fork(key?)`

 Create a new subcontext and return it, or if `key` is given, return the result of looking `key` up in the subcontext.
 The subcontext will inherit values and factories from its parent, but will not implicitly resolve anything in it.
-(That is, you can continue changing things in a parent context even if they've been looked up in a child context.
-It is only direct lookups that are required to be consistent.)
+(That is, you can continue changing things in a parent context even if they've been looked up in a child context: it's only direct lookups in a given context that have enforced consistency.)

 #### `.set(key, value)`

 `.set(key, value)` sets the value the key will have in the context, unless `.use(key)` has already been called for the context (in which case an error will occur).
-Forked sub-contexts of the context will inherit the new value, unless `.set()`, `.def()`, or `.use()` have already been called for that key in that context or an intermediate context between it and the context where `.set()` was called.
+Forked sub-contexts of the context will inherit the new value, unless `.set()`, `.def()`, or `.use()` have already been called for that key in that context, or an intermediate subcontext between it and the context where `.set()` was called.

 #### `.def(key, factory: (key) => result)`